 Perhaps angelic.
 Self-recognizing.
 Self-aware.
 Cognizant.

-I have been interested in the human body precisely because I'm interested in what makes human beings, humane.
+I am interested in the human body precisely because I'm interested in what makes human beings humane.
 The human body is the playground of art, dance, ceremony, war, and tattoos.
 We are born and we die, both of which remain largely mysterious, but between the two mysteries there is a thing we each do, uniquely, called 'self'.
 We have a 'life'.
 Whatever we do, whoever we are, our lives take place within a certain context.
 A form.
 A body.

-Anatomy is not necessarily an answer, so much as it is a way of asking.
-It implies precision, understanding, a body of knowledge.
-I am interested in the anatomy of human beings, the pathways and potentials of movement.
+Anatomy is not necessarily an answer so much as it is a way of asking.
+It implies precision, curiosity, respect and understanding, a body of knowledge.
+I am interested in the anatomy of human beings, the pathways and potentials of movement, the press of the lung, the spurge of the heart, the smooth length of bone.
 But I am also interested in the anatomy of emotion, the biology of love, the map and language of instinct.
 Anatomy is a science but it is also an art.
 The body is both general and individual.
 There is anatomy to the story of human thought, the bones of human hurt, and the spine of human morality.

 Becoming a yoga teacher opened my private, poetic, yearning kind of questions to a new language.
 Science.
 Physical hard sciences.
 Biology.
 Chemistry.
 Evolution.
 Medicine.
 These things terrified me.
 I am, for the most part, uneducated.
 I never took algebra, let alone chemistry or biology.
 I only nominally have a high school diploma.
 Anatomy brought to light how uneducated I am and that stung.
 It frightened.
 In my fascination and terror I studied hard and read wide.

 Maybe I became a geeky yoga teacher precisely because I am uneducated; the conflict and meld of traditions comes naturally to me.
 The conflict.
 The meld.
 I understand science as a thing of flesh, and of poetry.
-I don't approach science from a place of 'understanding' or mastery, but as confusion and question.
-I've found them to be pathways to growth, skill, competency, clarity.
+I don't approach science from a place of 'understanding' or mastery, but confusion and question.
+I've found science and anatomy to be pathways to growth, skill, competency, clarity.
 Clarity is precious and so I continue to study hard and read wide.